Adaptively Transformed Mixed Model Prediction of General Finite Population Parameters: Numerical Studies

-where $R=2000$ in this study, $\muh_i^{(r)}$ and $\mu_i^{(r)}$ are the estimated and true values of $\mu_i$, respectively, in the $r$th iteration.
-The obtained values of RMSEs are averaged over the same groups and the results are reported in Table \ref{tab:comp}.

-From Table \ref{tab:comp}, we can observe that the proposed method provides better estimates than three existing methods in almost all cases.
-As mentioned in the above, ATP method is overfitting in scenario (A) with $\la=0$ while TP method is correctly specified.
-However, the results show that the performances between ATP and TP are almost the same, which might indicate that the MSE inflation due to overfilling is not serious.
-The similar observation can be done in scenario (B) with $\la=0$.
-On the other hand, in the other cases, the proposed ATP method can improve the estimation accuracy of TP method as well as EBP and DE methods, by adaptively estimating the transformation parameter from the data.
+with $R=500$, where $\muh_i^{(r)}$ and $\mu_i^{(r)}$ are the estimated and true values of $\mu_i$, respectively, in the $r$th iteration.
+The obtained values of MSEs are averaged within the same groups and the results are reported in Tables \ref{tab:comp1} and \ref{tab:comp2}.
+From these tables, we can observe that the proposed method provides better estimates than the three existing methods in almost all cases, and there are not much differences between the two cases of $N$.
+In scenario (s1), the performance between ATP and TP are almost the same while the ATP method is overfitting while the log-transformed model is correctly specified.
+Meanwhile, in the other scenarios, the ATP method can improve the estimation accuracy of TP method as well as MQ and DE methods, by adaptively estimating the transformation parameter from the data even when the model assumption in the TP method is violated.
+In Supplementary Material, we provide additional simulation results (e.g. relative bias and coefficient of variations).